EldynC/ShadowCrawler/README.md

 ## ✨ What is ShadowCrawler?

 The purpose of ShadowCrawler is to provide a better solution for people offloading their NVIDIA Shadowplay clips to external drives.
-As NVIDIA resets the default path and has reduced the viewability of said clips.
+As NVIDIA resets the default path and has reduced the ease of viewing said clips.
 I figured it would be better to build something that can index mounted drives and provide a simple interface for viewing videos.

 ShadowCrawler automatically indexes and organizes your gaming videos, making it easy to:
 - 📁 **Organize** videos by game, date, or custom folders